-- They will notify the Title IX Coordinator and the appropriate Administrator of each parties' Home Institution.
+- a.
+They will notify the Title IX Coordinator and the appropriate Administrator of each parties' Home Institution.
 The parties' Home Institutions may submit written recommendations related to sanctions.
-The parties' Home Institutions will provide those recommendations to the TCC Title IX Administrator, who will transmit them to the Adjudicator; and, - They will provide the Adjudicator with any written party statements, as set forth in Section IX.D.8.
+The parties' Home Institutions will provide those recommendations to the TCC Title IX Administrator, who will transmit them to the Adjudicator; and, - b.
+They will provide the Adjudicator with any written party statements, as set the Department will cease enforcement of that particular provision of the Final Rule and that postsecondary institutions are no longer subject to the provision.
+In accordance with Section XIII of this Policy, the language was struck.

+forth in Section IX.D.8.
 If the parties did not provide written statements in accordance with Section IX.D.8., above, they will not be provided an additional opportunity to submit a written statement to the Adjudicator.